EOSIO/welcome/docs/05_community-developer-tools/index.md

 ### Testing Tools and Frameworks

-* [EOSlime](https://github.com/LimeChain/eoslime): EOS Javascript development, testing and deployment framework based on eosjs.js.
-The framework's main purpose is to help developers quickly onboard and start building with confidence.

 * [Azakazam](https://github.com/azarusio/azakazam): A development, testing, and deployment framework for EOSIO, aiming to make life easier for developers.

 * [Lamington](https://github.com/CoinageCrypto/lamington): The Lamington library includes CLI tools and JavaScript utilities to streamline the EOSIO smart contract building, testing and deployment pipeline.